sedos-project/organization/docs/data_requirements/input_data.md

 Parameter names (to specify technologies, constraints or techno-economic values) can basically be choosen freely.
 However, it of utmost importance that every parameter name is linked to a suitable ontological concept via the metadata to enable its clear interpretation.

-For more background information regarding for linking parameter names and ontology concepts see [here](data_annotation_ontology.md#Ontological annotation of data).
+For more background information regarding for linking parameter names and ontology concepts, using OEM, see [here](data_annotation_ontology.md#Ontological annotation of data).

-For a practical manual linking parameter names to a suitable ontology concepts see [here](data_annotation_ontology.md#Link a parameter name to a suitable ontology concept).
+For a practical manual linking parameter names to a suitable ontology concepts, using MetaCreator or OAT, see [here](data_annotation_ontology.md#Link a parameter name to a suitable ontology concept).

 ### Parameter naming in case of missing suitable ontology concept